gregoryginzburg/vscode-masm/README.md

 MASM Language VSCode Support provides syntax highlighting, IntelliSense, debugging, and build automation for the Microsoft Macro Assembler (MASM) in Visual Studio Code.

+> [!info] **Extension in Development**
+> This MASM Language VSCode Support extension is currently under development and provides a limited feature set.
+Please note the following constraints:
+> - **Directives**: Only a small subset of basic MASM directives are supported.
+> - **Preprocessor**: Features like macros and `include` files are not yet implemented.
+> - **Instructions**: The linter supports only a limited set of MASM instructions at this time.

 ## Features

 - **Syntax Highlighting**: Adds rich syntax highlighting for MASM `.asm` and `.masm` files.